MyreMylar/pygame_gui/docs/source/theme_reference/theme_drop_down_menu.rst

  - 'drop_down_menu.#expand_button'
  - 'drop_down_menu.#selected_option'

+There is a also a selection list that manages the options when the drop down is expanded, you can reference that with:

+ - 'drop_down_menu.#drop_down_options_list'

+Or the individual option buttons with:

- - 'drop_down_menu.#option'
+- 'drop_down_menu.#drop_down_options_list.button'

-There is more information on theming buttons at :ref:`theme-button`.
+There is more information on theming buttons at :ref:`theme-button` and selection lists at :ref: `theme-selection-list`.

 Example
 -------